AmericanCouncils/secure-ng-resource/README.md

 When `Thing.query()` executes, SecureResource will add the appropriate authorization to the request.
-If the request is refused (if the user hasn't logged in yet, or if they logged in a long while ago and their access token expired), then the user is redirected to your login page (by default at `/login`).
+If the request is refused (if the user hasn't logged in yet, or if they logged in a long while ago and their access token expired), then the user is redirected to your login page (by default at `/login`) within your angular app's internal routing system.

 Your login controller can interact with the session like so:
 ```js